WenjianYu/rSVD-single-pass/README.md

 randomized SVD with single pass over data matrix.

 This package includes the codes and experimental data regarding paper:

-Single-Pass PCA of Large High-Dimensional Data, by Wenjian Yu, Yu Gu, Jian Li, Shenghua Liu, and Yaohang Li.
+Wenjian Yu, Yu Gu, Jian Li, Shenghua Liu, and Yaohang Li, Single-Pass PCA of Large High-Dimensional Data, to appear in Proc.
+IJCAI 2017.
+Arxiv.org report <a href="http://arxiv.org/abs/1704.07669"> #1704.07669</a>.

 1.This package includes the codes in Matlab for generating the test data, and drawing the figures in the paper, and the codes in C implementing the algorithms tested in the paper.